cyberdataint/CSI2440-Assignment-5/README.md

-## Overview
-This repository contains two C files demonstrating different aspects of programming in C language.

 ## int_to_float_overflow.c:
 This file demonstrates a simple C program that increments an integer variable until a type conversion causes a change in its value.